-Indirect spend comprises of several different categories like marketing, rent, capital expenditure, private-label packaging, facilities, outsourced services and others.
-The total potential for savings for an average performing team is usually 15%.
-Considering the magnitude of the spend, this number can be quite high.
+Indirect spending comprises several different categories, such as marketing, rent, capital expenditure, private-label packaging, facilities, outsourced services, and others.
+Hence, the total potential for savings for an average performing team is usually 15%.
+Considering the magnitude of the spending, this number can be quite high.
 3

 Top Performing Teams

-By just simple changes to their outlook to indirect spend, many top procurement teams can realise heavy savings: Delta airlines was able to save $11 million on hotel bookings in one quarter by just employing a software solution that revealed financial issues.
-World famous motorcycle brand Harley-Davidson saved $4 million by outsourcing all indirect spend to just 3 suppliers.
-Cadence design systems reported $6 million in savings by investing in a technology that provided insights and cost saving opportunities.
-2
+By just simple changes to their outlook on indirect spending, many top procurement teams can realize substantial savings: Delta airlines was able to save $11 million on hotel bookings in one quarter by just employing a software solution that revealed financial issues.

-Managing Maverick Spend: Maverick spend is one of the trickiest parts of indirect to manage as there is a lack of definition and allocation of funds is murky.
-Quick and unplanned requirements are part of running a business, but it is not something that cannot be anticipated.
-An allocated budget set aside for ad hoc spends can really help in budgeting and finding savings.
-A useful resource for this is to have an experienced team member who has been with the company and can to some extent plan for maverick spends to the closest approximation.
+An allocated budget set aside for ad hoc spends can help in budgeting and finding savings.
+A useful resource for this is to have an experienced team member who has been with the company.
+The support can, to some extent, plan for maverick spends to the closest approximation.

-Aggregate Demand: Probably one of the fattest savings whale in procurement, aggregating demands for office supplies, marketing needs, multiple store requirements and other indirect spend that you know will come again in the future or may be used by different teams can help get heavy discounts from known suppliers.
+Probably one of the fattest savings whale in procurement, aggregating demands for office supplies, marketing needs, multiple store requirements, and another indirect spend that you know will come again in the future.
+Also, different teams may use it can help get massive discounts from known suppliers.

-Centralised Sourcing: Centralised sourcing & procurement team can make aggregating and forecasting demand easier.
-This in turn also can unearth savings opportunities.
-Centralised sourcing is essential to make aggregating demand a reality.
+Centralized sourcing & procurement team can make aggregating and forecasting demand easier.
+This, in turn, also can unearth savings opportunities.
+Hence, centralized sourcing is essential to make aggregating demand a reality.

-Procurement teams in must take the extra effort to find these savings.
-Cost savings is slippery and sometimes almost frustrating.
-Procurement managers can work diligently trying to cover all leakages and yet not reach 100% savings at the end.
-The aim should be to cover as much as you can, the art of cost saving is in the chase.
+Hence, procurement managers can work diligently to cover all leakages and yet not reach 100% savings.
+Therefore, the aim should be to cover as much as you can.
+To conclude, the art of cost saving is in the chase.

 If you have any other strategies for saving in indirect spend, do let me know in the comment section below.